 Donation splitting means that very large payments can be concealed under this threshold.
 Donation splitting is when payments are divided into smaller amounts and made as multiple separate payments.
 There has been quite a lot of media coverage of the fact that payments can be made to different jurisdictions, enabling donations of over \$100,000 to be paid in this way.
 However, the problem is even worse than the media reports suggest.
-The AEC financial disclosure guide advises that payments made to the same branch on different days do not have to be aggregated, and can be treated as falling below the disclosure threshold.
-In this way, paying \$10,000 a day, five days a week, 50 weeks a year, to each of the different branches would mean that more than \$20 million dollars could be given without having to be disclosed.
+The AEC financial disclosure guide to the political parties advises that they do not have to aggregate payments made to the same branch on different days, so long as they fall below the disclosure threshold.4 In this way, if a donor were to pay \$10,000 a day, five days a week, 50 weeks a year, to each of the different branches would mean that more than \$20 million dollars could be given without the political parties having to disclose the donor on their returns.
+Donors are required to declare the aggregate value of their donations, but if they failed to lodge a disclosure, which is common, there would be nothing to alert anyone about the missing disclosure or the size of their payments.